 + The MiC has also been designed to work with Apple’s iPhone, iPad and iPod Touch products.

 + Can be used to record sound during video production (on a boom pole)

 If you’re serious about producing great video content for your students it’s a good idea to invest some time in choosing the right software (and tools) to help create the kind(s) of videos you want to produce.
 You’ll find that the production process gets easier and the quality of the results should speak for themselves.

 Of course, once you’ve finished producing your videos it’s time to share them!
 MediaCore makes it quick and easy to safely and securely share your videos with students.
-If you don’t already have a dedicated MediaCore site you can sign up for a Free Educator account and get started today.
+If you don’t already have a dedicated MediaCore site then request a demo today.

 We’d love to hear about what kind of content you’re already creating for your students, what you have planned next and what you’ve learned already- send your stories to [email protected].